 \subsection{SE-Sinc approximation and SE-Sinc quadrature on the finite interval}

 To apply the Sinc approximation~\eqref{eq:Sinc-approx} to a function $f(t)$ on the finite interval $(a, b)$, the SE transformation~\eqref{eq:SE-trans} is frequently utilized as

-We call this approximation the ``SE-Sinc approximation.''
-Similarly, to apply the Sinc quadrature~\eqref{eq:Sinc-quad} to the integral on the finite interval $(a, b)$, the SE transformation~\eqref{eq:SE-trans} is also frequently utilized as
+We refer to this approximation as the ``SE-Sinc approximation.''
+Similarly, to apply the Sinc quadrature~\eqref{eq:Sinc-quad} to the integral on the finite interval $(a, b)$, the SE transformation~\eqref{eq:SE-trans} is frequently utilized as

-We call this approximation the ``SE-Sinc quadrature.''
-To describe the error analysis of those approximations, the following function space is important.
+We refer to this approximation as the ``SE-Sinc quadrature.''
+The function space defined below is important in formalizing an error analysis of these approximations.

-\begin{definition} Let $\alpha$ be a positive constant, and let $\domD$ be a bounded and simply-connected domain (or Riemann surface) which satisfies $(a,\,b)\subset \domD$.
-Then, $\LC_{\alpha}(\domD)$ denotes the family of all functions $f$ that satisfy the following conditions: (i) $f$ is analytic in $\domD$; (ii) there exists a constant $C$ such that for all $z$ in $\domD$
+\begin{definition} Let $\alpha$ be a positive constant, and let $\domD$ be a bounded and simply-connected domain (or Riemann surface) that satisfies $(a,\,b)\subset \domD$.
+Then, $\LC_{\alpha}(\domD)$ denotes the family of all functions $f$ satisfying the following conditions: (i) $f$ is analytic in $\domD$; (ii) there exists a constant $C$ such that for all $z$ in $\domD$,

 where the function $Q$ is defined by $Q(z)=(z-a)(b-z)$. \end{definition} When the SE transformation is utilized, the domain $\domD$ in Definition~\ref{Def:LC} should be an eye-shaped region: $\SEt(\domD_d) = \{z=\SEt(\zeta):\zeta\in\domD_d\}$ (see also an example figure \cite[Fig.~1]{OMS}), where $\domD_d$ is a strip domain defined by $\domD_d=\{\zeta\in\mathbb{C}:|\Im\zeta|<d\}$ for a positive constant $d$.
 Then, error analyses of the above approximations are described as follows.